Rules and Regulations

 Volunteers may not travel to certain areas on weekends due to security restrictions.
 These include Jordan (including Petra), Egypt (including Sinai).
 Other restrictions will be told to volunteers when they are here.

-Trips and evening activities are part of the Sar-El program.
+Evening activities are part of the Sar-El program.
 The madrichot spend a lot of time planning these activities.
-A 3 week program includes a trip to a museum or some other place; however there may be changes to the schedule.
+A 3 week program may includes a trip to a museum or some other place; however there may be changes to the schedule.

-If anyone does any of these things, he will be dismissed from the program.
+All of the items mentioned above could be reasons for dismissal from the program.
 We have had problems with “subtle” proselytizing.
 Volunteers must understand that they cannot talk about religion in any way which may be construed as trying to impart one’s beliefs on someone else or which is intended to be persuasive or which is offensive.
 We ask volunteers NOT to talk about religious beliefs.
 This is a very delicate issue and there is a fine line between what is acceptable and what is not allowed.
-Make sure that all volunteers know that if they do or say anything which makes other people feel uncomfortable or if they pass out or leave such literature on the base, they will be asked to leave the program.
+Doing or saying anything which makes other people feel uncomfortable or passing out literature on the base is grounds for immediate removal from the program.

 The same applies for talking about politics.
 We know it is hard to be in Israel and not talk about politics but just be careful not to get too argumentative.
 If there are problems, the volunteer will be asked to leave the program.
 Remember, the army is not “political” and the soldiers are not allowed to give their political views.